rubycoder/opal-examples/README.md

 to the browser console.
 We have also included an auto rebuild using rerun.
 Use `./build` to initiate the build process and open index.html in your browser again and view the console.

+3. Simple Menu

+Using the opal-jquery gem we're now demonstrating interaction with elements on the page using Document and Element classes.
+We added two new gems to the Gemfile so dont forget to run bundler!